engr101staff/engr101matlab/_sources/vectors_and_matrices/main.rst

 .. admonition:: Video Recap

-  In row/column indexing, we:

-  - Specify separate row/column indices
-  - Specify rows first, then columns, separated by a comma
+  In row/column indexing, we specify separate row/column indices.
+We specify rows first, and then columns, separated by a comma.

 .. include:: ex/row_column_indexing_1.in.rst